dworthen/scf/README.md

 </html>
 ```

 The file starts with YFM (content between the opening and closing `---`).
-YFM will not be scaffolded out.
+YFM is not scaffolded out.
 Instead, SCF uses YFM to control the flow of the scaffolding process and to prompt for input.

-SCF scaffoldeds out the remaining contents after expanding variables using [ES template string](https://www.npmjs.com/package/es6-template-strings). `${title ? title : "Basic HTML Template"}` demonstrates using a ternary expression within an ES template.
+SCF scaffolds out the remaining contents after expanding variables using [ES template string](https://www.npmjs.com/package/es6-template-strings). `${title ? title : "Basic HTML Template"}` demonstrates using a ternary expression within an ES template.

 Both `link` and `script` elements reference a `file` object instead of a static path.
 The file object is a global object accessible to all template files and represents a mapping of original file locations to the scaffolded out location.
 The following is the `file` object for the current example.